redhog/EmbarrassmentOfPandas/README.md

 store points in other datasets.

-The data structure corresponding to a DataFrame in EOP is called an Instance.
-The main difference is that you can subclass an Instance and use that as a datatype for a column in another Instance:
+The data structure corresponding to a DataFrame in EOP is called an DataInstance.
+The main difference is that you can subclass an DataInstance and use that as a datatype for a column in another
+DataInstance:

     >>> import pandas as pd, numpy as np, eop
-    >>> class A(eop.Instance): pass
+    >>> class A(eop.DataInstance): pass
     ...
-    >>> class B(eop.Instance): pass
+    >>> class B(eop.DataInstance): pass
     ...
     >>> a = A({"foo": [1,2,3,4], "fie":[5,6,7,8], "naja":[9,10,11,12], "hehe":[13,14,15,16]})
     >>> b = B({"fie":[25,26,27,28], "muae":[29,210,211,212]})